Thank you for your interest in our program. We welcome you to the UM Health-West Family Medicine Residency Program.

 To produce high quality, well-trained family medicine physicians while caring for the underserved population in the greater Grand Rapids area.

 The Family Medicine Residency program is made up of hard-working, dedicated, goal-driven individuals who wish to provide primary care to patients in their communities.
 The program provides a comprehensive 3-year curriculum to enable residents to learn the skills they need for a successful practice.
 The program seeks to train individuals who have expertise in population health and who participate in serving the medically underserved population.
 It is the aim of the program to produce excellent, independent practitioners who will be professional leaders in their hospitals and communities.

-Before learning more about the family medicine residency, please read this Welcome Letter from the Family Medicine Faculty.
+Before learning more about the Family Medicine Residency, please read this Welcome Letter from the Family Medicine Faculty.

 Family Medicine Minimum Criteria and Application/Interview Process

-Meet the Faculty & Residents
+Meet the Family Medicine Residents

 For More Information

 Aleesha Stevens, BS

 Residency Program Coordinator